 The controller sends the character string REQ to the external device.
 The external device will respond by sending back the values for coordinate positions X and Y, and also the sum of these values plus 1 (as check-sum data).
 The controller will then see if the received data is correct by adding X and Y, adding 1 to the result, value agrees with the check-sum value.
-If it does agree, the controller will send back the character string OK to the external device.

-If the received data is wrong, the controller will send the character string NG back to the external device and quit the program.

-The controller will add the X and Y values of the transmission to the X and Y values of positional data P1 and make the robot move to the new position thus created.
+If it does agree, the controller judges that the transmission was correctly received and sends back the character string OK to the external device.
+If it does not agree, the controller sends back the character string NG.
+Assuming that the transmission was correctly received, the controller will add the X and Y values of the transmission to the X and Y values of positional data P1 and make the robot move to the new position thus created.